 […]

+5 Bis.
+To further international cooperation and coordination with respect to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, the Conference of Parties may invite relevant global, regional, subregional and sectoral bodies to inform with regard to area-based management tools established.

 Rationale for the proposal, if any.

 This proposal intends to capture a compromise solution and it would replace current paragraphs 2 and 3 of Article 19 related to “recognition”.
 Regarding “recognition” there are concerns that this process could create a “shortcut” that allows some parties to circumvent the procedures of BBNJ.
 There should not be different criteria between those measures adopted by BBNJ and other IFB.